Fearless (Crystal Lewis album): Composition

-The album was nominated for a Grammy in 2001.
-Lewis was previously nominated for her contribution to the Kirk Franklin song "Lean On Me" in 1998.
-Fearless takes a decidedly more mainstream approach to the artists sound, incorporating elements of both electronica and R&B in many of the songs.
-The album includes the Kirk Franklin-penned "I Still Believe" which previously made its first appearance on a Touched by an Angel Christmas soundtrack album.
-Most of Fearless features drumwork by Vinnie Colaiuta.
-The ballad "Trust Me" features background vocals from R&B singer Rahsaan Patterson.
-Christian rappers T-Bone and J-Raw (of Priesthood) appear on the song "What a Fool I've Been".
-The song "Only Fools" is a newer version from the original one from the album Remember.
+Fearless incorporates Contemporary Christian music (CCM), adult contemporary, and Christian pop sounds.
+It includes the Kirk Franklin-penned "I Still Believe" which previously made its first appearance on a Christmas soundtrack album Touched by an Angel.
+"Trust Me" features background vocals from Rahsaan Patterson, while Christian rappers T-Bone and J-Raw (of Priesthood) appear on the song "What a Fool I've Been".
+Featuring synthesizer, "Only Fools" is a newer version from the original one from Lewis's album Remember.